 Q. How is the data in the Grant Portal being backed up and stored?

-A. Induct run daily backups that are transferred on a secure link to a separate datacentre in Norway.
+A. Induct run daily backups that are transferred on a secure link to a separate datacentre in the Netherlands.
 The backups are encrypted and stored on a secure dedicated server.
 No third party access is allowed to this server.
 Restore tests are conducted every month.
 The data centres are designed and operated according to best practices, and in consideration of threats appropriate to the site such as hurricanes, tornados, power outages and intruders.
 There are separate data centres locations for the production environment and the backup servers.
 The Induct Innovation Community is hosted on dedicated servers which do not share server space with any other applications.
 The physical access to the servers is controlled through access control, on-site security and video surveillance that covers the entire hosting facilities.